PaddlePaddle/models/PaddleCV/Paddle3D/PointNet++/README_en.md

 PointNet++ architecture for Point set Segmentation and Classification
 </p>

-Set Abstraction layer is the basic module of the network, each set abstraction layer is makde of three key layers：Sampling layer, Grouping layer and PointNet layer.
+Set Abstraction layer is the basic module of the network, each set abstraction layer is made of three key layers：Sampling layer, Grouping layer and PointNet layer.

 - **Sample layer**: Sampling layer uses farthest point sampling(FPS) to select a set of points from input points, which defines the centroids of local regions.
 Compared with random sampling, it has better converage of the entire point set given the same number of centroids.